printer friendly version (PDF)

 Always wear your flotation vest and helmet while on the river and when scouting rapids, as well.
 Check for proper fit of your vest by grasping both shoulders of the jacket and pulling up sharply.
 The jacket should not rise more than about an inch.
 Your helmet should be snug around your head, and the strap should be snug under your chin.

-Injuries can occur along the banks of the river.
-Take care not to slip and fall, and look out for hazards such as rock slides, poison oak, rattlesnakes and beehives.
+Injuries can occur along the banks of the river (the most common injury by far).
+Take care not to slip and fall, and look out for hazards such as rock slides, poison oak, and rattlesnakes.

 This information is intended as a supplement to the pre-trip training seminar and is not complete in and of itself.
 Specific paddle and safety commands will be thoroughly described during the pre-trip white water seminar.